-

 The 2019 Brunello di Montalcino from San Felice shows rich black cherries and plums with sweet spices, cedar shavings and cool mint.
 The texture is silky, with a polished blend of red and black berries interspersed with savoury minerals.
 Medium-bodied and youthfully compact, it also shows a taste of what's to come as florals build over notes of liquorice and clove.
 A web of fine tannins envelop everything they touch with youthful composure as the wine tapers off with violet reflections.
 This is a very successful interpretation of the top 2019 vintage from southern Montalcino.
 SUPERIORE.DE

-- Grape Variety: 100% Sangiovese
+- Grape variety: 100% Sangiovese

 - Cultivation: conventional